Gottlieb Conrad Christian Storr

-Gottlieb Conrad Christian Storr (June 16, 1749, Stuttgart – February 27, 1821, Tübingen) was a German physician, chemist, and naturalist.
+Gottlieb Conrad Christian Storr (16 June 1749, Stuttgart – 27 February 1821, Tübingen) was a German physician, chemist, and naturalist.
+He was the younger brother of theologian Gottlob Christian Storr (1746–1805).

 In 1768 he obtained his doctorate from the University of Tübingen, where he also served as a professor of chemistry, botany, and natural history from 1774 to 1801.
 He is the taxonomic authority of several genera, including Mellivora, whose only species is the honey badger (Mellivora capensis).

 Published works

 In 1781 he performed extensive scientific investigations in the Swiss Alps, publishing "Alpenreise vom Jahre 1781" (1784–86, 2 vols.) as a result.
 Other noted written efforts by Storr include: